hpware/md-api-backend/README.md

 ### 1. Switch off of Supabase
 There is nothing wrong with supabase, but it's just a wrapper for postgres, which I really want to directly access from the Javascript code.

+Progress: ✅

 ### 2. Use the same auth key
 For now, new slugs aka markdown posts, can be only deleted if the owner of the content (or me) decides to delete the contents, in the near future, the platform will allow multiple slugs (or contents) to be edited with one key, and one key only.

+Progress: ❎

+### 3. SQL injection
+After updating to postgres, this api is vunerable to SQL injection, this will be fixed sometime soon, for now the database will NOT be using the hackcub nest postgres database.
+In case my other app are affected.

 ## How to use
 ### /
 #### (GET)